theopmw/Top-Spots-London/README.md

 * Tablet Devices (Medium screen size):

-    * At tablet size, the **Bootstrap Grid Sytem** was used to size **Interactive Map** to 2/3 of the screen width (from left), with the **legend** taking up the final 1/3 to the right side of the device viewport.The Information box sits beneath the map and legend, taking up the full width of the device viewport.
+    * At tablet size, the **Bootstrap Grid Sytem** was used to size **Interactive Map** to 2/3 of the screen width (from left), with the **legend** taking up the final 1/3 to the right side of the device viewport.The Information box sits above the map and legend, taking up the full width of the device viewport.

     SCREENSHOT

 * Desktop/Laptop (Large and Extra Large screen size):

     * At desktop size, the **Bootstrap Grid Sytem** was used to position the **Interactive Map** to the left 1/3 of the screen.
-The Legend and Information box content are stacked vertically on the right 2/3 of the screen
+The Legend and Information box content are stacked vertically on the right 2/3 of the screen.

     SCREENSHOT